AaronForce1/cartopress/cartopress-todo.md

 ----
 ## Stuff that is done
 * ~~re-insert to CartoDB if user untrashes/restores~~ **FIXED DONE**
+* ~~verify account settings bug: When you change info in the fields, the green checkmark goes away, but comes back if you update the settings even without re-verifying.
+Need to rework the verify setting so that it updates after table creation~~ **cant reproduce**
+* ~~noticed there are a bunch of undefined variable warnings that need to be debugged before releasing~~ **fixed what I noticed**
+* ~~Bulk edit bug: When a user modifies post data (exception being post status) using bulk edit the data will not sync until the post is updated again.
+I suspect because the sync function is run before the update function so the old data is being synced.~~ **FIXED problem was that post-format was being set after the save_post callback ran. fixed to manually set the post-format before the callback runs**
+* ~~cartodb sync bug: posts that have apostrophes in the tags, catergories, etc. do not sync because of an error~~ **FIXED added character escaping for more options**
+* ~~when there is no cartodb data present, but there is geodata in postmeta, the fields are not populating with the postmeta data~~ **FIXED**
+* ~~cartodb fields are not clearing if a user updates the location to a new location that does not make use of all of the fields. i.e. if old address is 227 N 7 St, Williamsburg, New York, NY, United States, and simply picks Geneva Switzerland as the new location.
+The postmeta is correct, however the CartoDB fields would show 227 N 7 St, Williamsburg, Geneva, Geneva, Switzerland.
+This is because null fields are being removed from the update query.
+Should create a more complex verify script that checks to see if the value has been changed from the previous and clears out the fields in CartoDB if necessary~~ **FIXED**
+* ~~admin panel button shrink if the admin panel is open when a user performa a search and selecs an entry.
+It is because the button input values are clearing with the other inputs as a results of the geocoder.js process~~ **FIXED - changed the jQuery input selector from grandparent #cp-geo-values to parent #cp-geo-fields and it no longer interferes with the admin panel**
 * ~~add support for bulk actions (move to trash, restore from trash, and edit) and quick edit~~ **DONE note bug above**
 * ~~create a button to revert input fields to saved data if user changes their mind~~ **DONE**
 * ~~create a checkbox in the new admin panel that can choose to not sync that particular post~~ **DONE**